British International School of Tunis: Secondary school

 The British International School of Tunis (BIST) Secondary School is for children aged 11 – 18 and is located in Le Kram, just south of Carthage.

-Almost every class is led by a British-trained expatriate teacher and the school offers a stimulating environment and small class sizes.
-BIST Secondary School builds on the strong foundations made during students primary school education, with an innovative and stimulating programme aimed at developing all aspects of the pupils self, both academically and through interpersonal skills.

-BIST secondary follows the English National Curriculum, using the unique international and local context that BIST can bring, to enhance teaching and learning to perfectly suit the student.
-BIST has a three-year KS3 curriculum, which is broad and balanced, offering all students the opportunities to build their skills, and lay the foundations needed to prepare them for the KS4 programme.
-Subjects we teach in KS3 include the core curriculum of English, Mathematics and Science, alongside subjects such as Art, Computing, Languages (French and Arabic), Geography, History, PE and PSCHEE.
-Our subject choices are constantly evolving, based on the wide range of choice from our quality teachers.
+BIST secondary follows the English National Curriculum.

 The curriculum at Key Stage 4 is a two-year course of study, culminating in external examinations based on the English National Curriculum.
 These examinations allow for a range of achievements from A*-G, with A*-C being considered the standard academic passing grade.
 The core curriculum at Key Stage 4 consists of Mathematics, English (First Language, Second Language and Literature), the Sciences, Physical Education and PSHCE.
 Students will then select from a wide range of available subjects at the school including Business Studies, History, Art and Music.

 Sixth form school

 The BIST Sixth Form opened in September 2020, offering a range of International A-Level and BTEC qualifications.
-At Key Stage 5, the focus is on preparing students for the next step.
-With this is mind, the BIST sixth form programme is diverse and mirrors the skills needed to for a move into Higher Education, whether is in Tunisia, Europe or North America.
-Staff advise and guide students through this complex time.